rdio/bujagali/README.md

         // I suggest you inject your new markup in the DOM somewhere });

+`context` is expected to be a JS object, so unserialize whatever you did in the first situation.

 That should be all you need to know to get going.